McCoyGroup/Psience/README.md

 ```

 but in this case you will need to make sure the library is on the path yourself and all of the dependencies are installed.

+Once the package is installed, you can go ahead and get started in your scripts by importing Psience with the following command.

+'''lang-shell
+import Psience
+'''

+Have fun doing Psience!

 ### Contributing